 What is the difference between oregano essential oil and oil of oregano (herbal supplement)?
-Definitely a hot topic.
-It really is simple.
-Dilution, potency and usage.
-You need to know why you would need oregano in order to determine which form you need it in.
+Definitely a hot topic when it comes to immune health.
+The answer is real simple and comes down to 3 key points- dilution, potency and usage.
+You need to know why you would need oregano in order to determine which form you need it in, how much you need and how often.

 Oregano Essential Oil, Origanum vulgare; compactum